 - What are you targeting?

 - The number of treatments you need, as some areas will require additional procedures.

-Generally, the cost of CoolSculpting is between $2,000 – $4,000 per session, and you will need to speak to your specialist about many treatments you will need.
+Generally, the cost of CoolSculpting is between $2,000 – and $4,000 per session, and you will need to speak to your specialist about the many treatments you will need.

-Health insurers consider cryolipolysis a cosmetic surgery as there are no underlying health conditions associated with it, so typically, the procedure won’t be covered.
+Health insurers consider cryolipolysis a cosmetic surgery as there are no associated health conditions, so the procedure won’t be typically covered.
 However, it is always best to check with your plan first.

 Another option is to chat with your plastic surgeon and see if they offer a payment plan where you can pay off your treatment in small installments each month.